-- Less protection.
+- Potential fraud.
 Most financial institutions will try and protect their customer from debit card fraud.
-However, a customer could potentially be liable for up to $500 on fraudulent debit card transactions compared with only $0 on credit cards.
+However, a customer could potentially be liable for a portion of fraudulent debit card transactions.
 Be sure to check with your financial institution to learn the details.

 - Fees.
 Using your debit card for ATM transactions may be costly if the ATM is not affiliated with your institution.